AvolitesLtd/TitanManual/website/versioned_docs/version-15.0/running-the-show/midi-dmx-or-audio-triggering.md

 > Audio trigger (sound to light) requires special hardware which is not fitted on Sapphire Touch, Tiger Touch, Titan Mobile, T1 and Pearl Expert.
 You can plug a T2 into these consoles to provide audio triggering.
 The motherboard "line in" socket can't be used for audio trigger.\
-GPIO trigger is available on Arena, Tiger Touch II and Sapphire Touch.
+GPIO trigger is available on Diamond 9, Arena, Tiger Touch II and Sapphire Touch.

 Connecting External Trigger Sources
 ---------------------------------